fredrikaverpil/neotest-golang/README.md

 > Right now, there is no way to update the lookup other than restarting
 > Neotest/Neovim.
 So in case you are implementing a new suite, please restart to
 > see the new suites/tests appear in e.g. the summary window.
 Also, nested tests
-> or table tests are not supported, but can be added at any time.
-Feel free to
+> or table tests are not supported.
+All of this can be remedied at any time.
-> open a PR!
+> Feel free to dig in and open a PR!

 ## 🙏 PRs are welcome